Welcome to Thesis!

 Please review NYU’s School of Engineering’s academic dishonesty policy in its entirety.

 All work for this class must be your own and specific to this semester.
 Any work recycled from other classes or from another, non-original source will be rejected with serious implications for the student.
 Plagiarism, knowingly representing the words, media, or ideas of another as one’s own work in any academic exercise, is absolutely unacceptable.
-Any student who commits plagiarism must re-do the assignment for a grade no higher than a D. In fact, a D is the highest possible course grade for any student who commits plagiarism.
+If you are misrepresenting work that is not your own, you will fail the assignment and be referred to student conduct.
 Please use the MLA or Chicago Manual of Style for citing and documenting source material.

-Generative AI is software that can create novel-ish content in response to user prompting.
+Generative AI is software that can create content in response to user prompting.
 It uses very large collections of data (text, images, audio, code, etc.) to produce surprisingly convincing, often inaccurate, and rarely unique results.
 The source material may or may not have been procured ethically.
 Generative AI is not neutral and is prone to reproduce the biases of the creators and the data it was created from.
 When used intentionally and with an awareness of its limitations, it can help you advance your work in positive ways.
 However, an overreliance on AI can hinder independent thinking, creativity, and the development of certain skills needed to excel as creative professionals.
+Many users of these tools believe that they know how to get good results fro these models, though it is not typically the case.

 AI is allowed in this class in limited capacities and with the following stipulations: